 - a.
-Village of Fishkill Wastewater Treatment Facility (WWTF) located on the south end of Jackson Street; - b. the closest Town of East Fishkill Sewer District(s); - c. the City of Beacon Wastewater Treatment Facility, which is associated with the DCWWA and receives all the wastewater produced in the City of Beacon and the Dutchess Park area of Fishkill; and - d. the NYS Matteawan property has a private sewage treatment facility.
+Village of Fishkill Wastewater Treatment Facility (WWTF) located on the south end of Jackson Street; - b. the closest Town of East Fishkill Sewer District(s); - c. the City of Beacon Wastewater Treatment Facility, which is associated with the DCWWA and receives all the wastewater produced in the City of Beacon and the Dutchess Park area of Fishkill; and - d. the NYS Matteawan property has a private sewage treatment facility. - e.

-- e.
 Additionally, the Tri-Municipal Sewer Commission includes Town of Poughkeepsie, Town of Wappinger, and Village of Wappinger Falls. - f.
 Also, there may be a vacant site or a site available for redevelopment that would accommodate a wastewater treatment system. - 2.
 Objective: Examine the Town of Fishkill's landscape to identify larger parcels of vacant land, which may be available for development or redevelopment.
-At several meetings, noting that much of the Town seems to have been developed for residential or nonresidential (commercial, office, or industrial, etc.) use, the CPU Committee had often noted that there were a number of large parcels of land throughout the Town that might be considered for future development or redevelopment.
-The CPU Committee conducted an extensive analysis of larger sites and parcels of land in the Town of Fishkill.
+At several meetings, noting that much of the Town has been seems to have been developed for residential or nonresidential (commercial, office, or industrial, etc.) use, the CPU Committee had often noted that there were a number of large parcels of land throughout the Town that might be considered for future development or redevelopment.
+CPU Committee Member Jonathan Kanter, conducted an extensive analysis of larger sites and parcels of land in the Town of Fishkill on behalf of the CPU Committee.
 This large parcel analysis is presented below as a narrative summary with recommendations, with a summary of key information provided in the format of a table at the end.